- Provided by:

-If you find you cannot get to your library due to mobility difficulties, illness (short of long term) or through unpaid caring responsibilities you may be eligible for the Home Library Service.
-We find a volunteer to bring you reading materials, and have a chat every month.
+If you find you cannot get to your library due to mobility difficulties, illness (short or long term) or through unpaid caring responsibilities, you may be eligible for the Home Library Service.
+We find a volunteer to bring you reading materials and have a chat every month.

 We welcome volunteers in a variety of roles so please contact us if you are interested in getting involved and supporting a library.
 We have a variety of volunteering opportunities for young people (13+) – Summer Reading Challenge, book clubs, homework help and the Duke of Edinburgh scheme.